Reviews 4,000+ verified REVIEWS

 You are considered a US Permanent Resident until you officially renounce your green card - and hence required to file an annual US tax return.
 Please see https://www.uscis.gov/i-407 for details on how you have to renounce the GC.

-Which filing option is best - filing as U.S. resident for entire year or part year?
+Which filing option is best - filing as a US resident for an entire year or part year?

-• Filing for entire year (especially if file jointly with spouse) enables a lower tax rate and higher deductions
+• Filing for the entire year (especially if filing jointly with a spouse) enables a lower tax rate and higher deductions

-• But - filing for part year (from date of GC receipt onwards) is beneficial if you had a lump sum foreign pension or bonus at the beginning of the year that you can exclude from U.S. income by doing part year filing.
+• But - filing for a part-year (from the date of GC receipt onwards) is beneficial if you lump sum foreign pension or bonus at the beginning of the year that you can exclude from U.S. income by doing part-year filing.

 5. I was a student or had no income so didn't have to file US taxes.
 I am applying for a Green Card for my non-resident spouse - what do I do?